 To store almond flour scones properly and keep them fresh for as long as possible, follow these steps:

-- Freeze for Long-Term Storage: For even longer storage, the scones can be frozen.
-Wrap each individual scone tightly in plastic wrap or foil and then place them in a freezer-safe bag or container.
-Frozen almond flour scones can be kept for up to 2-3 months.
+- Freeze for Long-Term Storage: Wrap individually, then place in a freezer-safe container for up to 2-3 months.

 By following these storage guidelines, you can savor the almond flour scones over an extended period and ensure they remain delicious and fresh for your enjoyment.